Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learn/tutorial/2_building-a-rag-chatbot.md

   - `message` and `session_id` are not yet utilized at this point.
 They will come into play later in this chapter.
 - The response from the backend is then displayed using `st.write()`, and the assistant's message is stored in the session state.

 Lastly, we'll define the entry point of `client.jac`.
 Think `main` function of a python program.
 We authenticates the user and retrieves the token needed for the `bootstrap_frontend` function.
+Place the following **outside** of `bootstrap_frontend`.

 ```jac
 with entry {